Xenosb/learn.rb/chapters/03-talking_to_servers/readme.md

 a predetermined random value, we simply don't know.
 But!
 We can use Rails to add it to our form auto-magically by calling `<%= form_authenticity_token %>`.
 So we can add `<input name="authenticity_token" type="hidden" value="<%= form_authenticity_token %>" \>`
 to our form to solve this issue.
+Here we used the `hidden` field type as we don't want the user to see it or to interact with it.
+We used the `value` attribute to pre-set the input's value to our authenticity token.

 ```erb
 <h1>Solve a polynomial!</h1>